ZettelGeist/zettelgeist/docs/tutorial.md

 - Ok.
 That's the top line of your note, just like on the "red" line of your good old notecard.

-- Now, let's put in something about the book you are reading (for instance -- you could be taking notes for anything including your own  novel or writing poetry or writing a shopping list -- but we are thinking research paper for now).
+- Now, let's put in something about the book you are reading, for instance (you could be taking notes for anything including your own novel or writing poetry or writing a shopping list, but we are thinking research paper for now).

 - Make a new line and type:

 `note: "This is a note about The Great Gatsby, a novel by F. Scott Fitzgerald.
 Written during The Jazz Age, it is a masterpiece of American Literature."`

 - Notice that I put the text part of this note:"inside quotation marks."
-This is just necessary when you write longer notes because it means you can put quotes and colons and multiple lines into your plain text card.
+This is necessary when you write longer notes because it means you can put quotes and colons and multiple lines into your plain text card.
 Just a formality, but not a big deal.

 - For now, let's just stop there and see what we can do with that very first note.